 - 18 large Medjool dates

-- 18 pieces Parmesan cheese, each about 1 inch by 1/4 inch
+- 18 pieces Parmesan cheese (or substitute dry Sonoma Jack or Pecorino Toscano), each about 1 inch by 1/4 inch

-- 6 slices apple-cured bacon, each cut into thirds
+- 6 slices apple wood-cured bacon, each cut into thirds

-- 3. Place the parsley bunch in the center of a round serving platter and arrange the dates around the parsley.
-Serve immediately.
+- 4. Place the parsley bunch in the center of a round serving platter, if using.
+Arrange the dates on the platter.
+Serve the dates hot from the oven, while the cheese is still warm, and watch how fast they disappear.

 Crispy Bacon-Wrapped Stuffed Dates Recipe © 2007 Diane Rossen Worthington.
 Photo © 2007 Noel Barnhurst.
 All rights reserved.